 Then there is Summer Smith, Beth's daughter who Rick likes as well but not quite as much as his adorable grandson Morty.
 Summer is your average millennial teen with plenty of teen problems and annoying traits.

-Cast of Rick and Morty
+The Cast of Rick and Morty

 The voice cast is amazing beyond belief!
-There's Dan Harmon, the creator of the cult series Community, Justin Roiland voicing the eponymous Rick and Morty, and Sarah Chalke ( Scrubs sitcom) as the sharp as a whip Beth.
+There's Dan Harmon, the creator of the cult series Community, Justin Roiland voicing the eponymous Rick and Morty, and Sarah Chalke ( Scrubs sitcom) as the sharp-as-a-whip Beth.

 There's also an insanely funny performance by Chris Parnell as Beth's loser husband who survives on pity, dad jokes, and sympathy from all he encounters.
-Summer Smith is voiced by Spencer Grammar, playing the part of a valley girl clone to perfection.
+Summer Smith is voiced by Spencer Grammar, playing the part of a Valley girl clone to perfection.

 The recurring guest cast on this series is probably even better than the main voice actors with names such as Stephen Colbert, Nathan Fillion, Keith David, Susan Sarandon, Christina Hendricks, and Jordan Peele.